Let's Look and Compare

 Use real pictures and objects before abstract representations.

-Copyright ยฉ Pawan Nayar for Beyond Dictionary.
+Copyright © LLOS.ai.
 All rights reserved.
 This educational content is designed for children ages 3-8 and aligned with CBSE, Cambridge, and ICSE curricula.

 Common failure: children count everything with no visual intuition, leading to slow, anxious comparison.
 This chapter builds estimation confidence for algebra, data interpretation, and real-world judgement.